 By market value, some of the largest cryptocurrencies often include Bitcoin, Ethereum, Tether, Solana, Tron, and Dogecoin.

-Large-cap assets typically offer deeper liquidity and milder volatility but less upside potential.
-Large-cap examples often include Bitcoin and Ethereum, while smaller-cap names can include Filecoin and other newer projects.
-Many investors combine sizes based on risk tolerance, time horizon, and available capital to shape an investment strategy that suits their goals.
+Large-cap assets tend to have deeper liquidity and often show milder volatility, but they may offer less upside than smaller, newer projects.
+Large-cap examples often include Bitcoin and Ethereum, while smaller-cap examples can include Filecoin and other newer projects.
+Many investors combine these categories based on risk tolerance, time horizon, and available capital.

 Non-Fungible Tokens (NFTs)